Azure/azure-openapi-validator/docs/rules.md

 Please refer to [patch-in-operation-name.md](./patch-in-operation-name.md) for details.

-### PatchResponseCode
+### PatchResponseCodes

-Synchronous PATCH must have 200 return code and LRO PATCH must have 200 and 202 return codes.
+Synchronous PATCH must have 200 return code and LRO PATCH must have 200, 202 return codes.

-Please refer to [patch-response-code.md](./patch-response-code.md) for details.
+Please refer to [patch-response-codes.md](./patch-response-codes.md) for details.

 ### PatchSkuProperty